MaiTheSan/EclipsePhrase160/README.md

 ## Acceptable modified
 [Mai The San](https://github.com/MaiTheSan): Owner <br />
-[Le Quoc Trong](https://github.com/MysteryAssss): GummyOring keyboard modification
+[Le Quoc Trong](https://github.com/MysteryAssss): GummyOring keyboard modification Le Quoc Trong has permission to modify both the original case and the commercially modified version, but does not have permission to using the original file for commercial purposes.

 ## License
 Shield: [![CC BY-NC-ND 4.0][cc-by-nc-nd-shield]][cc-by-nc-nd]